Mike Roman Ph.D. MPH MA

 Introduction to Medical Anthropology:

-• This introductory course provided an overview of the expansive subfield of medical anthropology.
-Topics included ethnomedicine, disease ecology, epidemiology, demography, population growth, development, and the political economy of health and healing.
-Through examination of both Western and non-Western contexts, students explored the intricate intersections of culture and health.
+This introductory course provided an overview of the expansive subfield of medical anthropology.
+Topics included ethnomedicine, disease ecology, epidemiology, demography, population growth, development, and health and healing political economy.
+By examining both Western and non-Western contexts, students explored the intricate intersections of culture and health.

 Human Sexuality in Cross-Cultural Perspectives:

-• Examining gender and sexuality from a cultural perspective, this course explored the historical, ecological, religious, economic, and social dimensions of human sexuality.
+This course examined gender and sexuality from a cultural perspective.
+It explored the historical, ecological, religious, economic, and social dimensions of human sexuality.
 By studying indigenous peoples in diverse cultural regions, students gained insights into the complexity and variability of sexual norms and practices worldwide.

 Selected Presentations